pokt-network/pocket-network-protocol/README.md

 ## arxiv

-You can find the `Decentralized AI: Permissionless LLM Inference on POKT Network` paper on [arxiv](https://arxiv.org/abs/2405.20450).
+1. You can find the `Decentralized AI: Permissionless LLM Inference on POKT Network` paper on [arxiv](https://arxiv.org/abs/2405.20450).
+2. You can find the `Relay Mining` paper on [arxiv](https://arxiv.org/abs/2305.10672).

 ## Support & Contact